History of mathematics: Indian

 Around 500 AD, Aryabhata wrote the Aryabhatiya, a slim volume, written in verse, intended to supplement the rules of calculation used in astronomy and mathematical mensuration, though with no feeling for logic or deductive methodology.
-Though about half of the entries are wrong, it is in the Aryabhatiya that the decimal place-value system first appears.
+It is in the Aryabhatiya that the decimal place-value system first appears.
 Several centuries later, the Muslim mathematician Abu Rayhan Biruni described the Aryabhatiya as a "mix of common pebbles and costly crystals".

 In the 7th century, Brahmagupta identified the Brahmagupta theorem, Brahmagupta's identity and Brahmagupta's formula, and for the first time, in Brahma-sphuta-siddhanta, he lucidly explained the use of zero as both a placeholder and decimal digit, and explained the Hindu–Arabic numeral system.
 It was from a translation of this Indian text on mathematics (c.
 770) that Islamic mathematicians were introduced to this numeral system, which they adapted as Arabic numerals.
 Islamic scholars carried knowledge of this number system to Europe by the 12th century, and it has now displaced all older number systems throughout the world.
 Various symbol sets are used to represent numbers in the Hindu–Arabic numeral system, all of which evolved from the Brahmi numerals.
 Each of the roughly dozen major scripts of India has its own numeral glyphs.
-In the 10th century, Halayudha's commentary on Pingala's work contains a study of the Fibonacci sequence and Pascal's triangle, and describes the formation of a matrix.
+In the 10th century, Halayudha's commentary on Pingala's work contains a study of the Fibonacci sequence and Pascal's triangle.

-In the 12th century, Bhāskara II lived in southern India and wrote extensively on all then known branches of mathematics.
-His work contains mathematical objects equivalent or approximately equivalent to infinitesimals, derivatives, the mean value theorem and the derivative of the sine function.
-To what extent he anticipated the invention of calculus is a controversial subject among historians of mathematics.
+In the 12th century, Bhāskara II, who lived in southern India, wrote extensively on all then known branches of mathematics.
+His work contains mathematical objects equivalent or approximately equivalent to infinitesimals, the mean value theorem and the derivative of the sine function although he did not develop the notion of a derivative.
+In the 14th century, Narayana Pandita completed his Ganita Kaumudi.